-Root canal treatment involves removing the nerve and blood vessels (known as the pulp) inside the tooth.
-The dentist will remove the infected or inflamed (dead) pulp of the tooth and carefully clean and disinfect it and will fill the space with an inert material.
-This treatment is necessary to save the tooth when the pulp is infected and dead because of decay or trauma from an accident or fall.
-The whole purpose of Root Canal Treatment is to save the tooth instead of removing it.
+The dentist will remove the tooth's inflamed or infected pulp (also called the dead pulp) and carefully clean and disinfect it.
+Afterwards, will fill the space with an inert material (a material called gutta percha).
+This treatment is necessary to save the tooth when the pulp tissue (soft tissue) is infected and dead.
+This can happen because of deep decay or trauma from an accident or fall.
+The whole purpose of root canal treatment is to save natural teeth instead of removing them.

 Anterior Tooth | S$ 685 (w/o GST) |